cgross95/r-for-hpcc/episodes/managing-r-env-packages.Rmd

 Set your `R_LIBS_USER` environment variable to point to a directory called `library` in your `r_workshop` directory.
 Make sure that this **only** happens when you start R in your `r_workshop` directory, and not always!

-Restart R, check your work with the `.libPaths()`, and install the package `future`.
+Restart R, check your work with the `.libPaths()`, and install the following packages:

+  - `future`
+  - `doFuture`
+  - `foreach`
+- `future.batchtools`

-This package won't be available anywhere outside of this project.
+These packages won't be available anywhere outside of this project.

 :::::::::::::::::: solution